 Article by Dr. Misako McLeod, DPM

 The feet and ankles play a primary role in the support and mobility of a person’s body.
 Injuries to the feet or ankles can be debilitating and dramatically affect one’s ability to perform otherwise simple day-to-day tasks.
-At our Las Vegas podiatry office, we help our patients through the entire rehabilitative process.
+At our Hawaii podiatry office, we help our patients through the entire rehabilitative process.
 Our goal is to pinpoint the source of foot and ankle traumas, such as fractures and sprains, and see them through to recovery.